JogoShugh/CoderDojoPonceSprings.Events/Workshops/Tic-Tac-Toe-game/HolcombBridgeMiddleSchoolSessions.md

 ### Intermediate

 It won't hurt to try other tutorials from Codecademy, if you'd like.
-And, if you want to get advanced, start to [learn AngularJS with this tutorial](http://tutorialzine.com/2013/08/learn-angularjs-5-examples/).
+And, if you want to get into intermediate code, start to [learn AngularJS with this tutorial](http://tutorialzine.com/2013/08/learn-angularjs-5-examples/).

 ## Session 3: Tuesday, December 3rd